-Categories 50-59% (Level 1) 60-69% (Level 2) 70-79% (Level 3) 80-100% (Level 4) Subject-specific cor Know ntent acquired in each grade (ki rledge and Understanowledge), and the comprehen anding nsion of its meaning and signi : ficance (understanding) Knowledge of the key concepts of news article "Teen Found Not Guilty" Demonstrates limited knowledge of the key concepts of news article "Teen Found Not Guilty".
+Achievement Chart - English, Grades 9-12 Categories 50-59% (Level 1) 60-69% (Level 2) 70-79% (Level 3) 80-100% (Level 4) Subject-specific con rledge and Understa ficance (understanding) Knowledge of the key concepts of news article "Teen Found Not Guilty" Demonstrates limited knowledge of the key concepts of news article "Teen Found Not Guilty".
 Demonstrates some knowledge of the key concepts of news article "Teen Found Not Guilty".
 Demonstrates considerable knowledge of the key concepts of news article "Teen Found Not Guilty".
 Demonstrates thorough knowledge of the key concepts of news article "Teen Found Not Guilty".
 Understanding of the key concepts of news article "Teen Found Not Guilty" Demonstrates limited under- standing of the key concepts of news article "Teen Found Not Guilty".
 Demonstrates some understanding of the key concepts of news article "Teen Found Not Guilty".
 Demonstrates considerable understanding of the key concepts of news article "Teen Found Not Guilty".
 Demonstrates thorough under- standing of the key concepts of news article "Teen Found Not Guilty".
-The use of criti Thinking cal and creative thinking skills and/or processes · Use of processing skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message Uses processing skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with limited effectiveness.
-Uses processing skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with some effectiveness Uses processing skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with considerable effectiveness.
-Uses processing skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with a high degree of effectiveness.
-Use of critical thinking processes, Use of critical/ creative thinking Use of critical/ creative thinking Use of critical/ creative thinking Use of critical/ creative thinking thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty"
+The use of criti Thinking cal and creative thinking skills and/or processes Use of processing Uses processing Uses processing Uses processing Uses processing skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message

+- skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with limited effectiveness. - skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with some effectiveness - skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with considerable effectiveness. - skills to analyse news article "Teen Found Not Guilty", evaluating the impact of the message with a high degree of effectiveness.

+Use of critical thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty"

-- creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with limited effectiveness. - creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with some effectiveness. - creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with considerable effectiveness. - creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with a high degree of effectiveness.
+- Use of critical/ creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with limited effectiveness. - Use of critical/ creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with some effectiveness. - Use of critical/ creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with considerable effectiveness. - Use of critical/ creative thinking processes, for example, understanding the legal implication of news article "Teen Found Not Guilty" with a high degree of effectiveness.